mehazinfaizal/Youtube-Content-Strategy-Dashboard-Report/README.md

 The focus is on two major tech creators: **MKBHD** and **Mrwhosetheboss**.

 ---
+## 🎯 Business Problem

+If a new tech media channel were to launch today:

+👉 What content strategy would drive faster growth?
+👉 What video formats maximize engagement?
+👉 Does consistency matter more than virality?

+This project answers those questions by analyzing historical performance across:

+- Content themes

+- Engagement patterns

+- Publishing trends

+- Video duration impact

 ## 🔧 Features
 - **Data Collection:** Automated extraction of video metadata (title, views, likes, comments, duration, publish time).